jonnonz1/nz-statute-book/acts/public/2003/children-s-commissioner-act-2003.md

   (a) this Act; and
   (b) any other Act that expressly provides for the functions, powers, or duties of the Commissioner (other than the Crown Entities Act 2004).

-### 13 Functions in relation to Children, Young Persons, and Their Families Act 1989
+### 13 Functions in relation to Oranga Tamariki Act 1989
-(1) The Commissioner has the following functions in relation to the Children, Young Persons, and Their Families Act 1989:
+(1) The Commissioner has the following functions in relation to the Oranga Tamariki Act 1989:
   (a) to investigate any decision or recommendation made, or any act done or omitted, under that Act in respect of any child or young person in that child's or young person's personal capacity:
   (b) to monitor and assess—
     (i) the policies and practices of the department; and